gizatechxyz/giza-cli/docs/frameworks/cairo/deploy.md

 ## Download the proof

-We can download the proof using the `download-proof` command available for the deployments:&#x20;
+We can download the proof using the `download-proof` command available for the endpoints:&#x20;

-<pre class="language-sh"><code class="lang-sh"><strong>❯ giza deployments download-proof --model-id 1 --version-id 1 --deployment-id 1 --proof-id "b14bfbcf250b404192765d9be0811c9b"
+<pre class="language-sh"><code class="lang-sh"><strong>❯ giza endpoints download-proof --model-id 1 --version-id 1 --endpoint-id 1 --proof-id "b14bfbcf250b404192765d9be0811c9b"
-</strong>[giza][2024-02-20 15:40:48.560] Getting proof from deployment 1 ✅
+</strong>[giza][2024-02-20 15:40:48.560] Getting proof from endpoint 1 ✅
 [giza][2024-02-20 15:40:49.288] Proof downloaded to zk.proof ✅
 </code></pre>